-Other continuities under Chávez's regime relate to the Venezuelan economy.
-Specifically, the Venezuelan economy under Chávez was similar to the economy before the 1920s.
-Both were oil-dependent petro-states, which some scholars refer to as "rentier socialism."
-19 The Council on Foreign Relations reports that today, as under Chávez, oil accounts for about 95 percent of Venezuela's export earnings.20 Enjoying international prices of over \$110 a barrel while also never creating a reserve fund for future oil busts, Chávez unabatedly continued rentier policies.
-In 2003, after dispatching 18,000 employees from Petroléos de Venezuela (PDVSA), the state's oil company, Chavez initiated a number of misiones bolivarianas, or "Bolivarian missions."
-These were social programs meant to eradicate shortterm social ills, such as Misión Mercal, fighting food scarcity, and Misión Barrio Adentro, providing free preventative primary care in poor working-class neighborhoods.21 Buxton notes, "Chávez is very much a symptom...of the political crisis in the country."22 Evidently, Chávez's regime partly continued the legacy of Puntofijismo, such as the exclusionary politics and rentierism.
+Other continuities under Chávez's regime relate to the economy.
+Specifically, the nature of the Venezuelan economy under Chávez reflected the one that preceded it since the 1920s: the oil-dependent petro-state, which some scholars refer to as "rentier socialism."19 The Council on Foreign Relations reports that today, as under Chávez, oil accounts for about 95 percent of Venezuela's export earnings.20 Enjoying international prices of over \$110 a barrel, while also never creating a reserve fund for future oil busts (as Kuwait and Norway have done), Chávez continued rentier policies unabatedly.
+After dispatching 18,000 employees from Petroléos de Venezuela (PDVSA), the state's oil company, in 2003, he initiated a number of misiones bolivarianas ("Bolivarian missions"), social programs aiming to eradicate short-term social ills, such as Misión Mercal (fighting food scarcity) and Misión Barrio Adentro (providing free preventative primary care in poor working-class neighborhoods).21 For that reason, Buxton notes, "Chávez is very much a symptom...of the political crisis in the country."22 Evidently, Chávez's regime partly continued the legacy of Puntofijismo, such as the exclusionary politics and rentierism.